-I-Plan can perform hierarchical partial-order composition of plans from a library of plan schemas or Standard Operating Procedures.
-This library can be augmented during planning either with a simple "activity details" interface to add in specific ways to expand a given activity (intended for use by users familiar with the application domain but not AI planning techniques) or with a more comprehensive graphical domain editor (see section on I-DE).
-Grammars and lexicons for the activities in the domain and the objects manipulated by them are built automatically during domain editing to assist the user.
+I-Plan can perform hierarchical partial-order composition of plans from a library of single level plan schemas or "Standard Operating Procedures".
+This library can be augmented during planning either with a simple "activity details" interface to add in specific ways to expand a given action (intended for use by users familiar with the application domain but not AI planning techniques) or with a more comprehensive graphical domain editor.
+Grammars and lexicons for the domain are built automatically during domain editing to assist the user.

-Future developments of I-Plan will provide more assistance with a "How do I do this?" option under the Action menu which will be able to account for other concurrent items on the panel, and account for mutual satisfaction of open variables, unsatisfied world state conditions and other constraints.
-I-Plan will also be extended to provide a plan repair capability should activities fail during execution, or the environment dynamically change in unforeseen ways.
+Future developments of I-Plan will provide more assistance with a "How do I do this?" option under the Action menu which will be able to account for other concurrent items on the panel, and account for mutual satisfaction of open variables and other constraints.

-5 Other I-X Tools
+Other I-X Tools